AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Actor chooses to view outstanding payments.
+1. Actor enters command to view outstanding payments.
 2. System retrieves and displays a list of unpaid fees by student.

     Use case ends.